sztrzask/maklipsa.github.io/_posts/2019-08-05-Stop-trying-to-mock-the-ILogger-methods.md

 ## We aren't testing the same thing!

-No, aren't.
+No, we aren't.
 We are missing one test.
 One that will call `LogRegisterAttempt`, read the log file and verify if it has the log entry - a simple integration test.
 I leave it to the reader ;)

 # Conclusion